-Just in time for the holidays a handy pocket guide has been published by the Swiss Heritage Society as part of its popular series of “Switzerland’s Loveliest…” booklets.
-This time the country’s most beautiful hotels are getting the star treatment.
+Just in time for the holidays, a handy pocket guide has been published by the Swiss Heritage Society.
+Part of its popular series of “Switzerland’s Loveliest” booklets, the country’s most beautiful hotels are now in the spotlight.

 I love this collection of handy-to-carry A6-format paperbacks because they make it easy to discover off-the-beaten-track cafés, holiday homes, museums, swimming locales–and now hotels–of architectural significance, as well as parks, gardens and walking trails of outstanding beauty.
 The purchase of these booklets also supports the Society’s efforts to preserve the country’s important architectural landmarks.
 That’s something close to my heart.